CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 ## Other Notes

-- Using {{<link url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Cumulus-Linux-in-a-Virtual-Environment/" text="Cumulus Linux in a Virtual Environment">}}
+- Using {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Cumulus-Linux-in-a-Virtual-Environment/" text="Cumulus Linux in a Virtual Environment">}}